-- Note 4 During the three-month period ended March 31, 2003, the Corporation capitalized interest of \$13 million on major development projects - (\$25 million during the corresponding period of 2002).

-Note 5 - The provision for income taxes consisted of the following (in millions):
+- Note 4 During the three-month period ended March 31, 2003, the Corporation capitalized interest of \$13 million on major development projects (\$25 million during the corresponding period of 2002). - Note 5 The provision for income taxes consisted of the following (in millions):

-Three months ended March 31
+months March 31

 2003 2002

-Current \$129 \$103
+Current \$ 103

-Deferred 26 (1)
+Deferred (1)

-Total \$155 \$102
+Total \$ 155 \$ 102

-- Note 6 Foreign currency gains or losses, after income tax effect, amounted to a loss of \$2 million in the quarter ended March 31, 2003 and a gain of - \$1 million in the quarter ended March 31, 2002. - Note 7 The Corporation uses the intrinsic value method to account for employee stock options.
-Because the exercise prices of employee stock options equal - or exceed the market price of the stock on the date of grant, the Corporation does not recognize compensation expense.
+- Note 6 Foreign currency gains or losses, after income tax effect, amounted to a loss of \$2 million in the quarter ended March 31, 2003 and a gain of \$1 million in the quarter ended March 31, 2002. - Note 7 The Corporation uses the intrinsic value method to account for employee stock options.
+Because the exercise prices of employee stock options equal or exceed the market price of the stock on the date of grant, the Corporation does not recognize compensation expense.
 The Corporation records compensation expense for nonvested common stock awards ratably over the vesting period, which is generally five years.